eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 ### RemoteClientObservablePlugin

-This plugin is a [RemoteClientPlugin](#remoteclientplugin) which also allows to observe the plugin events.
+This plugin is a [RemoteClientPlugin](#remoteclientplugin) which also allows to observe the plugin events (such as reader connection, etc...).

 Please note that this mode is possible only if the native plugin is observable.